igorshkokov/ScrapeSeLoger/README.md

 # Analyzing property rental market in France
-Webscraper to do a market research of rental prices using SeLoger
+Webscraper and market research by city of apartment rental prices using SeLoger.
+Python, Plotly, CSS